On the local uniqueness of steady states for the Vlasov-Poisson system: Introduction

 where the Newtonian potential $\phi_f$ is given in terms of the density $\rho_f:$

-At the beginning of the last century the astrophysicist Sir J. Jeans used this system to model stellar clusters and galaxies \cite{Jea} and to study their stability properties.
-In this context it appears in many textbooks on astrophysics such as \cite{Bin,Fri}.
+At the beginning of the last century, astrophysicist Sir J. Jeans used this system to model stellar clusters and galaxies \cite{Jea} to study their stability properties.
+In this context, it appears in many textbooks on astrophysics, such as \cite{Bin,Fri}.
 In the repulsive case, this system was introduced by A. A. Vlasov around 1937 \cite{Vla1,Vla2}.
-Because of the considerable importance in plasma physics and in astrophysics, there is a huge literature on the Vlasov-Poisson system.
+Because of the considerable importance in plasma physics and astrophysics, there is a vast literature on the Vlasov-Poisson system.

 The global existence and uniqueness of classical solutions of the Cauchy problem for the Vlasov-Poisson system was obtained by Iordanskii \cite{iord} in dimension 1, Ukai-Okabe \cite{uo} in the 2-dimensional case, and independently by Lions-Perthame \cite{lp} and Pfaffelmoser \cite{Pfa} in the 3-dimensional case (see also \cite{Sch}).
-To our knowledge, there are currently no results about existence and uniqueness of classical solutions in dimension greater than 3.
+There are currently no results about the existence and uniqueness of classical solutions in dimensions greater than 3.

-It is important to mention that, parallel to the existence of classical solutions, there have been a considerable amount of work on the existence of weak solutions, in particular under very low assumptions on the initial data.
-We mention in particular the classical result by Arsen'ev \cite{Ar}, who proved global existence of weak solutions under the hypothesis that $f_0$ is bounded and has finite kinetic energy, and the result of Horst and Hunze \cite{hh}, where the authors relax the integrability assumption on $f_0$.
-If one wishes to relax even more the integrability assumptions on the initial data then one enters into the framework of the so called renormalized solutions introduced by Di Perna and Lions \cite{dpl,dpl3,dpl2}.
-The interested reader is referred to the recent papers \cite{acf,bbc} for more details and references.
+It is important to mention that, parallel to the existence of classical solutions, there have been a considerable amount of work on the existence of weak solutions, particularly under very low assumptions on the initial data.

+We mention in particular the classical result by Arsen'ev \cite{Ar}, who proved the global existence of weak solutions under the hypothesis that $f_0$ is bounded and has finite kinetic energy, and the result of Horst and Hunze \cite{hh}, where the authors relax the integrability assumption on $f_0$.
+If one wishes to relax even more the integrability assumptions on the initial data, then one enters into the framework of the so-called renormalized solutions introduced by Di Perna and Lions \cite{dpl,dpl3,dpl2}.
+The interested reader is referred to the papers \cite{acf,bbc} and the survey \cite{GPI} for more details and references.

 One of the main features of the nonlinear transport flow \eqref{gvp} is the conservation of the total energy